Mixed limits of some functional spaces: Limits of noncommutative spaces

 \subsection{Bring it all together}

 Evidently we may consider different limits of $L_\infty(a^\alpha)$ spaces, using the constructions above, particularly, we may define

-\begin{def_on} Let $a$ be a positive operator affiliated with von Neumann algebra $\mathcal{M}$ acting on the Hilbert space $H$, such that not $a$ nor $a^{-1}$ are necessarily bounded.
+\begin{definition} Let $a$ be a positive operator affiliated with von Neumann algebra $\mathcal{M}$ acting on the Hilbert space $H$, such that not $a$ nor $a^{-1}$ are necessarily bounded.
 Then we define the lower limit of the spaces $\underline{\mathrm{lim}}L_\infty(a^\alpha)$ as a vector space of sesquilinear forms formally wriiten as